I woke up this morning with my goals in mind

 It takes a strong inner container to go on with the day; to write, answer emails, speak on the telephone, teach my own students, be there for clients.
 It takes a strong inner container to hold the part of myself who feels so sad, to ask and then give myself what I am needing.

 I reach out to my friends and let them love on me.
 They listen and support me and share their own wisdom.
-Some of the cool things I hear: Heavy hearted means there is a lot of love there.
+Some of the cool things I hear: Heavy-hearted means there is a lot of love there.
 The deeper the sadness = the more you love/d.
 By leaning into the sadness you’re able to share this experience and help others.
-Love isn’t always physical, nor is presence…it can be and is energetic.
+Love isn’t always physical, nor is the presence of the one you love…it can be and is energetic.
 You’re honoring your relationship authentically.
 One shared her own post about losing her beloved mentor.

-It’s good to reach out to people, be vulnerable…let them hear / see the ugly cry.
+It’s good to reach out to people, be vulnerable…let thear/see see the ugly cry.
 It’s good I remind myself, it’s good.

 Sometimes we still try to force the old agenda.